Costa-Alexandre/Costa-Alexandre/README.md

 Full-Stack Developer
 --------------------

 I'm currently undertaking my bachelor's in Software Engineering after switching from a career in Economics.
-I have developed a passion for web development, both front and backend.
+I have found a passion for web development, full-stack.

 * 🌍  I'm based in Berlin, Germany
 * ✉️  You can contact me at [alexandre.costa@code.berlin](mailto:alexandre.costa@code.berlin)